solliancenet/microsoft-postgresql-developer-guide/06_Troubleshooting/06_00_Troubleshooting.md

 ### App debugging

-Following software development best practices makes your code simpler to develop, test, debug, and deploy.
+The following software development best practices makes code simpler to develop, test, debug, and deploy.
 Here are some strategies to resolve application issues.

 - Use logging utilities wisely to help troubleshoot failures without impairing app performance.
 Structured logging utilities, like PHP's native logging functions or third-party tools, such as [KLogger](https://github.com/katzgrau/KLogger), can write logs to the console, to files, or to central repositories.
 Monitoring tools can parse these logs and alert anomalies.

 - In development environments, remote debugging tools like [XDebug](https://xdebug.org/docs/) may be useful.
-You can set breakpoints and step through code execution.
+Use and set breakpoints to step through code execution.
 [Apps running on Azure App Service PHP and Container instances can take advantage of XDebug.](https://azureossd.github.io/2020/05/05/debugging-php-application-on-azure-app-service-linux/)

   - Users of Visual Studio Code can install XDebug's [PHP Debug extension](https://marketplace.visualstudio.com/items?itemName=xdebug.php-debug).